cysouw/diathesis/text/c10_participle.md

 ### [ N | N ] *kommen+(an-)+Partizip* Movement towards (*Aditivprogressiv*) {#sec:participles-kommen}

 The *kommen+Partizip* construction [@next] is used to convey that the subject is approaching while performing a specific kind of movement.
 It is very similar to a main verb *kommen* 'to come' with a secondary adverbial predicate [@nnext].
 Rothstein [-@rothstein2007a; -@rothstein2011] observed various structural differences between these constructions (see also the general discussion about participles as secondary predicates in [@sec:participles-secondary-predicates]).
-The *kommen+Partizip* construction, like with *hüpfen* 'to hop', can be identified by the impossibility of adding the negating *un-* prefix to the participle [@next b] and by the clause-final position of the participle [@next c,d].
+The *kommen+Partizip* construction, like with *hüpfen* 'to hop', can be identified by the impossibility of adding the negating *un‑* prefix to the participle [@next b] and by the clause-final position of the participle [@next c,d].
 With secondary predicates like *verkleidet* 'dressed up' these syntactic characteristics are reversed [@nnext b-d].

 ::: ex
 - Er kommt gehüpft.